m-v-nikolov/dtk-tools-py3/README.md

 To configure your user-specific paths and settings for local and HPC job submission, edit the properties in `dtk_setup.cfg`.

+One can verify the proper system setup by navigating to the `test` directory and running the unit tests contained therein, e.g. by executing `nosetests` if one has the [`nose`](http://nose.readthedocs.org/en/latest/index.html) package installed.

+Example configurations for simulation sweeps and analysis processing may be found in the `examples` directory.

 #### Dependencies

 The `dtk status` command imports the [`psutil`](https://pypi.python.org/pypi/psutil) package for process ID lookup of local simulations.
 HPC simulations will be able to retrieve status without this package.